shinjiat/Minimum-Spanning-Tree/README.md

     2) Screenshots of manual entering nodes information can be found in the screenshot folder https://github.com/shinjiat/Minimum-Spanning-Tree/tree/master/Assignment%203/screenshots

+    3) `clear && g++ *.cpp *.h -o main && ./main`
+        This line of command will clear the terminal, compile all the cpp and header files, name the executable as "main" and then run it finally.

 ## Screenshot
 ### Before random node deletion